alexwlchan/alexwlchan.net/src/_drafts/looking-at-license-plates.md

 ---
 layout: post
-title: License Plates in the Land of Liberty
+title: License plates in the land of liberty
 summary: |
   On a recent trip to the US, I learnt a surprising amount from watching the license plates on passing cars.
 tags: